zognin/tp/docs/DeveloperGuide.md

     1. Prerequisite: Client bookmarks list does not contain a client with `99887766` as his/her phone number.
     1. Test case: `add-c cn/Richard Roe cp/99887766 ce/richardr@example.com ca/311, Clementi Ave 2, #02-25`
        <br>Expected: A new client is added to client bookmarks list with the given details.
 Details of the added
-       client is shown in the result display box.
+       client are shown in the result display box.
     1. Test case: `add-c cn/John Doe cp/98765432 ce/johnd@example.com`
        <br>Expected: No client is added.
 Error details shown in the result display box.
     1. Test case: `add-c cn/John Doe cp/98765432 ca/311, Clementi Ave 2, #02-25`